mattpowell/jsxmin/README.md

+> **Heads up!** This package (and its subpackages) has recently undergone a significant restructuring and there may be some missing functionality, missing documentation, or all of the above.
+Generally speaking, it is functional and usable, but stay tuned for continued updates.
 # jsxmin &mdash; _minimal jsx templating._
 > `jsxmin` allows you to write JSX and transpile it to plain, vanilla javascript without React or any other runtime libraries.